 Medical Home Puts Patients at Center of Care

-The heart of care at Group Health is your personal relationship with your doctor and your health care team.
+The heart of care at Group Health is your personal relationship with your health care provider and care team.

 What Does Medical Home Mean for You?

-A stronger relationship with your personal physician.
-Your doctor knows you and your medical history, and works with you to take charge of your health care.
+A strong relationship with your personal health care provider.
+Your team knows you and your medical history, and works with you to take charge of your health care.
 Giving your care team accurate information about your medical history and about care you've had outside of Group Health will help your team be even more effective.
-Whether you have a new problem, are focused on preventive care or managing a chronic illness such as diabetes or asthma, your team will support you and make sure you have access to the services you need.
+Whether you have a new problem, are focused on preventive care, or are managing a chronic illness such as diabetes or asthma, your team will support you and make sure you have access to the services you need.

-Access centered on your needs through office visits, phone visits, and secure e-mail.
-Between office visits, your doctor may check in with you to see how you're doing or answer any questions you might have.
-Many times, your doctor or a member of your doctor's health care team will call you, rather than waiting for you to call about a problem.
+Access centered on your needs — through office visits, phone visits, and secure e-mail.
+Between office visits, your team may check in with you to see how you're doing or answer any questions you might have.
+Many times, a member of your health care team will call you, rather than waiting for you to call about a problem.
 Your medical record and health history are available to all of your Group Health providers.
 This helps them in making decisions about your care.
 If you have any medical concerns after clinic hours, Group Health's Consulting Nurse Service can access your medical record and give you clinical advice and care instructions.

-More time spent on preventive care.
-Your doctor and your health care team will reach out to talk about any screening tests you need that can help find risk factors or early signs of illness.
+A focus on prevention.
+Your doctor and care team will talk to you about, and explain, any screening tests you need.
+Screening tests help find risk factors or early signs of illness.
 You'll discuss treatment options that can help slow or prevent illness.
 And you'll talk about any lifestyle changes you want to make and how to make them.

 A commitment to non-discrimination.
 Group Health is committed to honoring our patients' rights to receive equal access to care and services regardless of source of payment, race, ethnicity, national origin, religion, gender, gender identity and expression, age, sexual orientation, marital status, disability, veteran status, or any other basis prohibited law.